Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 `live`
 :   True if the frame this `Debugger.Frame` instance refers to is still on
-    the stack (or, in the case of generator-iterator objects, has not yet finished its iteration); false if it has completed execution or been popped in some other way.
+    the stack; false if it has completed execution or been popped in some other way.

 `script`